denisse-dev/dotfiles/README.md

 2. xfce4-notifyd (Helpful to get GTK notifications like current song or battery status)

 ### Don't push commits to the wrong branch again!
-##### Be notified of untracked files, commits not yet pushed/pulled, current commit & brach and much more...
+##### Be notified of untracked files, commits not yet pushed/pulled, current commit, current branch and much more...
 All from the comfort of your Shell!
 ![Spacemacs](https://github.com/da-edra/dotfiles/blob/master/.git-tracking.png)

 ### I ❤ i3 tiling capabilities: